terrywbradyC9/AlmaInventory/README.md

 | | Node.js | node/barcode.init.js | Alma requests are pre-processed by redirect.js |
 | | PHP | php/barcode.init.js | Alma requests are pre-processed by barcodeReportRedirect.php |
 | Set Google Drive Upload Properties | All | gsheet.prop.json | Save gsheet.prop.json.template to gsheet.prop.json note that these values will be visible to the client app.|

+## Docker Build Options
+If you wish to build a customized instance of this Docker image, the following commands can be used.
+- `docker build -t terrywbrady/alma-inventory-php -f Dockerfile.php .`
+- `docker build -t terrywbrady/alma-inventory-node -f Dockerfile.node .`
+- `docker build -t terrywbrady/alma-inventory-jetty -f Dockerfile.jetty .`